 Deutsche Bank is under continuous examination by tax authorities in the jurisdictions in which it operates.
 Tax laws are increasingly complex.
 In the current political and regulatory environment, tax administrations' and courts' interpretation of tax laws and regulations and their application are evolving, and scrutiny by tax authorities has become increasingly intense.
-Wide ranging and continuous changes in the principles of international taxation emanating from the OECD's Base Erosion and Profit Shifting agenda are generating significant uncertainties for Deutsche Bank and its subsidiaries and may result in an increase in instances of tax disputes or instances of double taxation going forward, as member states may take different approaches in transposing these requirements into national law or may choose to implement unilateral measures.
-Examples are the EU directive requiring disclosure of arrangements with specific tax features that took effect in 2020, or the recent EU directive to implement the OECD global minimum taxation rules (Pillar 2) that will take effect beginning with tax year 2024.
-Tax administrations have also been focusing on the eligibility of taxpayers for reduced withholding taxes on dividends in connection with certain cross-border lending or derivative transactions with the German Federal Ministry of Finance having issued additional administrative guidance in this area during 2021.
-In addition, while a significant amount of guidance has been issued since the enactment of the U.S. tax reform at the end of 2017 which included the Base Erosion Anti-Abuse Tax provisions, uncertainties remain and further interpretative guidance may be necessary over the coming years.
-In August 2022, the Inflation Reduction Act of 2022 was enacted in the U.S. which included a new corporate alternative minimum tax or "CAMT" effective starting with tax year 2023.
-Uncertainties remain as these provisions are subject to interpretation and further interpretative guidance may be forthcoming.
-As a result, the cost to Deutsche Bank arising from the resolution of routine tax examinations, tax litigation and other forms of tax proceedings or tax disputes, as well as from rapidly changing and increasingly complex and uncertain tax laws and principles, may increase and may adversely affect the Group's business, financial condition and results of operation.
+Wide ranging and continuous changes in the principles of international taxation emanating from the OECD's Base Erosion and Profit Shifting agenda are generating significant uncertainties for Deutsche Bank and its subsidiaries and may result in an increase in instances of tax disputes or instances of double taxation, as member states may take different approaches in transposing these requirements into national law or may choose to implement unilateral measures.
+This includes, for example, the OECD global minimum taxation rules which are generally effective starting with tax year 2024.
+Tax administrations, including Germany, have also been focusing on the eligibility of taxpayers for reduced withholding taxes on dividends in connection with certain cross-border lending or derivative transactions.
+In addition, while a significant amount of guidance has been issued since the enactment of the U.S. tax reform in 2017, which included the Base Erosion Anti-Abuse Tax provisions, uncertainties remain.
+Similarly, uncertainties remain with respect to the U.S. Inflation Reduction Act of 2022, which included a new corporate alternative minimum tax effective starting with tax year 2023.
+As a result, the cost to Deutsche Bank arising from the resolution of routine tax examinations, tax litigation and other forms of tax proceedings or tax disputes, as well as from rapidly changing and increasingly complex and uncertain tax laws and principles, may increase and may adversely affect Deutsche Bank's business, financial condition and results of operation.